TejasQ/tejaskumar.com/blog/1580132459957__why-i-think-remote-work-is-incredible.md

 ## Prior Art

-In all my on-site desk jobs, I’ve often struggled with self care: I rarely had the chance to get enough sleep, and when I did, it was seldom stress-free.
+In my previous on-site desk jobs, I’ve often struggled with self care: I rarely had the chance to get enough sleep, and when I did, it was seldom stress-free.
 Morning meetings would ruin the night before, and location-sensitive events would interrupt the regular working day.
 The result?
 Less-than-happy Tejas.

 ## On-site work in a nutshell